-Obviously, a good course is the real solution.
-But for anyone who doesn't have the time or the money there, we've listed the 15 main tips below.
+Of course, a good course the real solution.
+But for anyone who doesn't have the time or money to do so, we have listed the 15 most important tips below.

 After hundreds of training sessions for thousands of students, we have a nice idea of what options the average user needs, and how to quickly find and use them.
 No endless manual, no complex tutorial, but immediately get to work and see results.

 If you want to change the size of a photo, rotate or distort the photo, you can do so by clicking Edit, then clicking Transform and selecting the desired action.
 There is an easier way to do this.
 Press Ctrl + T and a box appears around the image, indicating the distort.
 This means that you can change the image of size.
 The best way to do this is to place the mouse on one of the corners and then drag while holding down the SHIFT key to keep the height and width the same ratio.
 When you're done, press Enter.